 NOTE: The “Make it Reusable” option is what makes things interesting.
 You can save this brick and add it as a template to your person brick library.
 That means, for example, the next time you are building a different version of your restaurant chatbot, you don’t need to build the beverage menu from scratch but simply import the template from the brick library!

 For the first block in the “Beverages” brick, choose “Picture Choice”.
-This block is pretty fun as it displays options in a visual carousel:
+This conversational app element is pretty fun as it displays options in a visual carousel:

 All you need to do here is define the Question Text you want the bot to say the customer and input the options and corresponding images.